Metadata extraction

 The transformation can be crafted and finalized further using the chef-cli to ensure extracted data is mapped consistently to the DevRev domain model.

-Step-by-step approach to crafting the metadata declaration
+Craft the metadata declaration

 Since crafting metadata declaration in the form of an external_domain_metadata.json file can be a tedious process, a step-by-step approach is useful for understanding the metadata declarations and as a checklist to declare the metadata for an extraction from a specific external system.